AVSCGREAT/KX-36/JOURNAL.md

 ### Day 2: rear drivetrain module

 **Time Spent:** \~5 hrs
-fusion 360 was on fire today. built most of the back end.
+onshape the GOAT (die fusion360) . built most of the back end.

 * put 2 A2212 motors mirrored and modeled a GT2 pulley system that feeds torque into a single 5mm axle.
 * made hex wheel hubs that press-fit onto that same axle — no diff, both wheels spin same speed.